barbagroup/essential_skills_RRC/README.md

 (6) release code no later than the time of submission of a paper; (7) add a "Reproducibility" statement to each publication; (8) keep an up-to-date web presence.

+#### Definitions

+**Reproducible research:**  Authors provide all the necessary data and the computer codes to run the analysis again, re-creating the results.

+**Replication:** Arriving at the same scientific findings as another study, collecting new data (possibly with different methods) and completing new analyses.
+A full replication study is sometimes impossible to do, but reproducible research is only limited by the time and effort we are willing to invest.